Aerial Images Processing for Car Detection using Convolutional Neural Networks: Comparison between Faster R-CNN and YoloV3: Related Works

 Various techniques have been proposed in the literature to solve the problem of car detection in aerial images and similar related issues.
-The main challenge being the small size and the large number of objects to detect in aerial views, which may lead to information loss when performing convolution operations, as well as the difficulty to discern features because of the angle of view.
-In this scope, Chen et al. \cite{Chen2014} applied a technique based on a hybrid deep convolutional neural network (HDNN) and a sliding window search to solve the vehicle detection problem from Google Earth images.
-The maps of particular layers of the CNN are split into blocks of variable field sizes, to be able to extract features of various scales.
-They obtained an improved detection rate compared to the traditional deep architectures at that time, but with the expense of high execution time (7s per image, using a GPU).
+The main challenge is the small size and the large number of objects in aerial views, which may lead to information loss when performing convolution operations, as well as a difficulty to discern features because of the angle of view. {There are specific challenges for each type of aerial imagery (fixed CCTV cameras, satellite, or UAV), due to their disparate level of resolution.
+We present here the most recent, relevant works in object detection for each of these three imagery types, and we then highlight the value added of the present work.}

-Following a different approach, Ammour et al. \cite{Ammour2017} used a pre-trained CNN coupled with a linear support vector machine (SVM) classifier to detect and count cars in high-resolution UAV images of urban areas.
-First, the input image is segmented into candidate regions using the mean-shift algorithm.
-Then, the VGG16 \cite{vgg} CNN model is applied to windows that are extracted around each candidate region to generate descriptive features.
-Finally, these features are classified using a linear SVM binary model.
-This technique achieved state-of-the-art performance on a reduced testing dataset (5 images containing 127 car instances), but it still falls short of real-time processing, mainly due to the high computational cost of the mean-shift segmentation stage.